PostHog/posthog.com/contents/docs/experiments/no-code-web-experiments.md

 2. **No-code web experiment**
    - Choose this option to define variants on your website without writing code.
-   - This setup leverages the PostHog toolbar, allowing you to make adjustments effortlessly.
+   - This setup leverages the PostHog toolbar, allowing you to make adjustments entirely within your browser.

-We will select the **no-code web experiment** option for our experiment.
+We will select the **no-code web experiment** option for our example project.

 ---

 #### Modifying your website

 Once you've created the web experiment, you will find a new option in the **Implementation** section of your experiment on PostHog.
 You can define variant changes directly on your website using the PostHog toolbar.
 This allows you to select elements and apply transformations for each variant in your experiment.
+In the following image, the PostHog toolbar is overlaid on my "PostHog React" sample website.

 ![Implement web experiment](https://res.cloudinary.com/dmukukwp6/image/upload/web_exp_implementation_ddd1848103.png)